konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 to search ...")
 "Terminal".
 An icon name "Terminal" will be shown.
 Click on that icon.
 The terminal icon will be now shown in the bar on the left side.
-Click with the right mouse button on it and click on "Add to Favorites" in menue that pops up.
+Click with the right mouse button on it and click on "Add to Favorites" in menu that pops up.
 This will keep the terminal icon in the bar to make it faster accessible.

 In the following you will use the Unix Shell for the installation of further tools.
 Please follow it precisely.
 During the workshop you will learn how to use the Unix shell properly.

-### Anaconda
+### Install Anaconda

 We will use [Anaconda](https://www.anaconda.com) to install further tools.